 Variable Years Definition EBIT/Assets 2002-2020 Earnings before interest and taxes (Compustat data item EBIT) divided by total assets (Compustat data item AT).
 Winsorized at the 1% level.
 Source: Compustat NA/Global R&D/Assets 2002-2019 R&D expenditures (Compustat data item XRD) divided by total assets (Compustat data item AT).
 Missing values set to zero.
 Winsorized at the 1% level.
 Source: Compustat NA/Global.
-Capex/Assets 2002-2020 Capital expenditures (Compustat data item CAPX) divided by total assets (Compustat data item AT).
+CAPEX/Assets 2002-2020 Capital expenditures (Compustat data item CAPX) divided by total assets (Compustat data item AT).
 Winsorized at the 1% level.
 Source: Compustat NA/Global.
-IVar 2002-2020 Implied variance of log returns computed from 30-day out-themoney options following Bakshi et al. (2003).
+IVar 2002-2020 Implied variance of log returns computed from 30-day out- of-the-money options following Bakshi, Kapadia, and Madan (2003).
 Winsorized at the 1% level.
-Source: Ivy DB OptionMetrics Volatility Surface File.
-ISkew 2002-2020 Implied skewness of log returns computed from 30-day out-themoney options following Bakshi et al. (2003).
+Source: Ivy DB Option- Metrics Volatility Surface File.
+ISkew 2002-2020 Implied skewness of log returns computed from 30-day out- of-the-money options following Bakshi, Kapadia, and Madan (2003).
 Winsorized at the 1% level.
-Source: Ivy DB OptionMetrics Volatility Surface File.
-IKurt 2002-2020 Implied kurtosis of log returns computed from 30-day out-themoney options following Bakshi et al. (2003).
+Source: Ivy DB Option- Metrics Volatility Surface File.
+IKurt 2002-2020 Implied kurtosis of log returns computed from 30-day out-of-the- money options following Bakshi, Kapadia, and Madan (2003).
 Winsorized at the 1% level.
 Source: Ivy DB OptionMetrics Volatility Surface File.
-SlopeD 2002-2020 Slope of the implied volatility smile on the left side from the at-the-money level (i.e., for negative returns relative to ATM), computed as the slope coefficient from regressing implied volatilities of out-the-money puts on the respective option deltas (and a constant).
+Slope D 2002-2020 Slope of the implied volatility smile on the left side from the at- the-money level (i.e., for negative returns relative to ATM), com- puted as the slope coefficient from regressing implied volatilities of out-of-the-money puts on the respective option deltas (and a constant).
 The variable is computed from 30-day options.
-Winsorized at the 1% level.
+Win- sorized at the 1% level.
 Source: Ivy DB OptionMetrics Volatility Surface File.
-SlopeU 2002-2020 Slope of the implied volatility smile on the right side from the at-the-money level (i.e., for positive returns relative to ATM), computed as the slope coefficient from regressing implied volatilities of out-the-money calls on the respective option deltas (and a constant).
+SlopeU 2002-2020 Slope of the implied volatility smile on the right side from the at- the-money level (i.e., for positive returns relative to ATM), com- puted as the slope coefficient from regressing implied volatilities of out-of-the-money calls on the respective option deltas (and a constant).
 The variable is computed from 30-day options.
-Winsorized at the 1% level.
+Win- sorized at the 1% level.
 Source: Ivy DB OptionMetrics Volatility Surface File.
 VRP 2002-2020 Variance risk premium computed as the difference between the implied variance of log returns $(IVar)$ and the realized variance of daily log returns over a historical monthly window.
 Winsorized at the 1% level.
 Source: Ivy DB OptionMetrics Volatility Surface File for options data and CRSP for daily returns.